hwcoe/hwcoe-faculty-directory/readme.md

 ## Setup
 1. For each faculty member, create a new post.
-	- Permalink: Edit this to show the URL structure lastname-firstname if you want the Faculty Directory display to be alphabetical by last name.
+	- Slug: Edit this to show the URL structure lastname-firstname if you want the Faculty Directory display to be alphabetical by last name.
 	⁃	Title: Faculty member’s name (this is what will display at the top of the page) ⁃	Category: faculty-pg (choosing this category will automatically apply the Faculty Single Page post template) ⁃	Be sure to upload a feature image, as this will display on the faculty directory and post.
-	⁃	Fill out the corresponding details for your faculty ⁃	When you are done, put whatever details you would like displayed on the faculty directory into the Excerpt area.
+	⁃	Fill out the corresponding details for your faculty ⁃	Excerpt: Details to be displayed in the faculty directory page.
+Should be brief, HTML can be used.
-	⁃	For Example:
+		⁃	For example, for Lisa Anthony:
-		<a href="/anthony-lisa/">Lisa Anthony, Ph.D.</a>
 			Assistant Professor
 			352-505-1589
 			E542 CSE
 			<a href="mailto:lanthony@cise.ufl.edu">lanthony@cise.ufl.edu</a>

 ## Displaying a faculty directory
 1. Make sure the WP Show posts plugin is added